Anshika-111105/ATM-machine/README.md

 5.  **Repeat** **or** **Exit**: Choose to continue exploring or manipulating your bank account or exit the ATM whenever you're ready.

 # FILE
-* main.c: Contains the source code for this particular word game.
+* main.c: Contains the source code for this particular project.
 * README.md: This file, providing information about the project.